First Home Buyers – What are you waiting for?

 What is the First Home Loan Deposit Scheme?

 The First Home Loan Deposit Scheme began on 1 January 2020.
-It allows first home buyers to purchase a property with as little as a five per cent deposit and without the need to take out lenders mortgage insurance (LMI).
+It allows first time home buyers to purchase a property with as little as a five per cent deposit and without the need to take out lenders mortgage insurance (LMI).
 The government says this could save first home buyers as much as $10,000.

 The Commonwealth Government guarantees the difference between what the first home buyer has saved and the 20% deposit threshold lenders usually require before they’ll provide a loan without LMI.